lchristij/MLProject/README.md

 # Machine Learning Project: Utilizing Stock Signals to Predict Future Price
 Utilizing Alpaca's API to pull in daily closing price data of the S&P500, we developed a machine learning model consisting of five features to determine the model's ability of achieving the target of producing positive returns.

-## Data Sets, Packages/Libraries and Visualization:
+## Data Sets, Packages and Visualization:
 1. https://app.alpaca.markets/paper/dashboard/overview - 3yrs of Stock Data consisting of last trade, last quote, 1-30min, 1-4hrs, daily, weekly and monthly bar data.
 2. Sklearn ensemble Random Forest Classifier, make_classification dataset, confusion matrix, accuracy score, classification report, train_test_split and Standard Scaler, Pathlib, Pandas, Numpy, Joblib, TensorFlow.

 ### Key Questions:
 1. How much of an impact does leading and/or lagging indicators have on stock returns?